 Protecting PCs

-Web Browser: Mozilla Firefox or Opera
+Web Browser: Mozilla Firefox, Chrome, or Opera

 E-mail: Outlook Express (built-in)